SDWebImage/SDWebImage/README.md

 - [libwebp-Xcode](https://github.com/SDWebImage/libwebp-Xcode) - A wrapper for [libwebp](https://chromium.googlesource.com/webm/libwebp) + an Xcode project.

 You can use those directly, or create similar components of your own.

-## Beta version

-SDWebImage's 5.0 version is nearing completion.
-Which introduce many new features like Animated ImageView and Transformer.
-We also provide a more modularized design used for advanced user customization.

-You can check the latest [5.x branch](https://github.com/SDWebImage/SDWebImage/tree/5.x) to know about the current status.
-We'd love you to have a try with the beta version and provide any feedback.
-If you'd love, check [SDWebImage 5.0 Migration Guide](https://github.com/SDWebImage/SDWebImage/wiki/5.0-Migration-guide) and prepare for the migration.

 ## Requirements